Editorial Style Guide

 ## How to — Analysis: How to interpret results.
 Numbered steps of analytical actions.
 Frame statistical methods as AI-assisted: tell the reader when to ask for a specific test and what the result means, not how to calculate it.
 Include guidance for small sample sizes — the reader should know what they can still learn from limited data, not just be told they need more.

 #### Biases & Tips: Each entry pairs a named bias with an actionable tip.
+Cover the method’s dominant, well-documented failure modes — not a token one or two; a reader should come away knowing the main ways this method misleads people.
+For interview- and observation-based methods that means at least leading questions, social-desirability (compliment) bias, confirmation bias, and selection/sampling bias.
 Bias names render as yellow pill badges in a two-column layout.
 Format the section as a bulleted list — each item begins with - **Bias name** — explanation and mitigation.
 The bullet and the bold-name pattern are required for the remark plugin to detect each entry; plain paragraphs are skipped and won’t render as pills.
 The em-dash separator is stripped at render time, so - **Bias name** explanation (no separator) also works.
-Reference rendering: both the Closed-End Survey page and the Card Sorting - Pain Points page show the canonical visual treatment.
+Reference rendering: both the Closed-Ended Survey page and the Pain Point Sorting page show the canonical visual treatment.

 Mitigations that MUST precede the main run go in Setup, not here.
 If a step is a procedural prerequisite — pilot the deck, validate the script, recruit a representative sample — it belongs as a numbered step in ### Prep, not as a Common Pitfalls bullet.
 Common Pitfalls is for biases the reader watches for during and after execution.
 A reader who sees a “must-do-first” item in Common Pitfalls has already missed the window.
 Use named, established bias terminology (Wikipedia / Kahneman lineage) rather than ad-hoc names (“set composition bias” → “coverage bias”; “order effects” → “anchoring and order effects” with the mechanism named).

 ## Case Studies: Actual examples of someone using this method to solve a business challenge.
 NOT articles about how to do the method — those go in References.
+A pivot, founding, or origin story counts only if the team actually ran this method to get the insight — a famous company anecdote that really illustrates a different method (a smoke-test MVP, a growth hack, a lucky pivot) does not belong here just because the company is well known; match the case to the page’s method or cut it.
+Vendor or tool write-ups and how-to guides are not case studies — put tools in ## Tools and guides in ## References.
 Format: **Company** — description.
 [Read more](url).
 Rendered as expandable items with briefcase icons.

 ## Tools: Format as a linked list with brief context: